Darcie Brown: Not just another tearaway fast bowler

 McGrath gets herself into the act and removes Maddy Green for just three in the eleventh over.

-Brown is now in her element, she is bowling her sixth over.
+Brown is now in her elements, she is bowling her sixth over.
 First ball, starts off very similar to the deliveries she bowled to Bates, but the ball doesn’t swing across and strikes Frances Mackay on the pad.
 The batter reviews in hope, but there’s no surviving Brown.

 New Zealand go from 22 for 0 to 35 for 5.
 GAME, SET, MATCH.